Links below are to bookmarks on this page.

 The Formation of The Friends allowed Martha to obtain some volunteer help on busy days at the Garden.
 In addition, The Friends provided certain funds to obtain items she needed in the Garden, such as a mosquito sprayer, seeds, bulbs, etc. The mosquito sprayer and a later mist sprayer acquired by Ken Avery were quite beneficial as the Garden was heaven on earth for mosquitoes.
 Back in 1933, Theodore Wirth had paid a visit to the Garden on the occasion of the Last Rites Ceremony for Eloise Butler and evidently had written a comment to Martha about the Mosquitoes.
 She replied “I wish to offer my apologies for the ill manners of my mosquitoes, they are rather difficult to train as each one lives only a short time.”
 (8)

-As Secretary of The Friends, Martha continued to give slide lectures to interested groups.
+As Secretary of The Friends, Martha continued to give slide lectures to interested groups, eventually logging over 300 groups.
 Martha retained the positions of secretary/treasurer and The Fringed Gentian™ editor until 1971, when after about 53 years of service to the Garden and the Friends (38 years after being appointed Curator in 1933 and about 15 years of service to Eloise Butler prior to that), she finally retired from all positions, turning the position of editor over to Mildred Olson.
 In honor of her long service to both the Garden and The Friends, the new shelter building, constructed and funded by The Friends in 1969 was dedicated to her on May 13, 1970.

 Martha wrote a thank you to the Friends in July 1970.
 She said: